 As well as bundle a Shield game controller in the box, which shows exactly where Nvidia's heart lies, the biggest advantage the Shield Android TV has over nigh-on every other competitor here lies in its chipset.
 It runs on an Nvidia Tegra X1 processor with a 256-core GPU and 3GB of RAM.

 Not only does that ensure that gaming is almost console level, but it can output 4K Ultra HD video at 60fps as capably as most can handle 720p or 1080p.
 It also has a HDMI 2.0 output too - another thing few others sport.
+It is soon to add HDR support for services that carry it too.

-There are two USB 3.0 ports on the device too, so external hardware can be added to expand the storage (16GB is available in the starter model), the same can be said through the microSD card slot.
+There are two USB 3.0 ports on the device, so external hardware can be added to expand the storage (16GB is available in the starter model), the same can be said through the microSD card slot.
 However, the USB ports are also capable of accepting any other USB device, such as a keyboard and mouse, or even a wired Xbox 360 controller.

 It is also one of the only set-top-boxes certified by Netflix for 4K output.
 And although there are plenty of apps missing, it can also double as a Google Chromecast, so you can use an Android or iOS device to send other content to it, even if it doesn't support those apps naturally.